YouriLangh/insecure-chat/README.md

 ### Step 16: JWT Authentication

 - JWTs added to WebSocket handshake for secure identity verification.
-- JWTs include `SameSite` and `HttpOnly` flags and are transmitted over HTTPS.
 - JWTs not used for HTTP routes since none are sensitive, but framework is in place.

 > Note: The JWTs are only used during WebSocket handshake.
 Once they expire (after connection setup), they never have to be refreshed if the user stays logged in.